sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

 Groups
 ------

-There can be multiple groups in Fire Insights.
+There can be multiple groups in Sparkflows.
 A user can belong to one or more groups.

 .. figure:: ../../_assets/security/group_list.PNG
    :alt: security